The national focal point is hosted by the National Institute for Health and Welfare (THL).

 Substance use prevention in Finland is part of the wider concept of the promotion of well-being and health.
-It falls under the responsibility of both central and local governments under the umbrella of the National Prevention Programme, and is coordinated by the National Institute for Health and Welfare, with local governments focusing on practical measures and coordination of activities.
+It is the responsibility of both central and local governments under the umbrella of the National Prevention Programme, and is coordinated by the National Institute for Health and Welfare, with local governments focusing on practical measures and coordination of activities.
 It is recommended that local authorities have in place strategies for mental health and substance use services at health centres, but a 2008 survey of health centres showed that about one-third of centres do not have such a strategy in place.
 Quality criteria have been determined for substance use prevention.
-Substance use prevention also includes prevention of smoking and functional dependencies.
+Substance use prevention also includes the prevention of smoking and functional dependencies.

-The latest estimates of high-risk drug use populations using the capture–recapture method are available from 2012 and are based on data from the police information system (including driving under the influence), hospital discharge register including outpatient data and opioid substitution treatment and national infectious diseases register.
+The latest estimates of high-risk drug use populations using the capture–recapture method are available from 2012 and are based on data from the Police Information System (including driving under the influence), the Hospital Discharge Register (including outpatient data and opioid substitution treatment) and the National Infectious Diseases Register.
 Nearly 13 900 high-risk drug users used amphetamines (sensitivity interval: 10 980–17 760).
 There were about 13 800 high-risk opioid users (sensitivity interval: 12 700–15 090), or 4.12 per 1 000 inhabitants aged 15–64 (sensitivity interval: 3.78–4.49).
 The opioid most commonly used was buprenorphine.
-It is estimated that in total there are between 18 400 and 30 200 high-risk drug users Finland and large proportion of them use both amphetamines and opioids.
+It is estimated that in total there are between 18 400 and 30 200 high-risk drug users Finland and that a large proportion of them use both amphetamines and opioids.

-The previous estimates of problem amphetamine and opioid use were reported for 2005, but should only be used for comparison with great caution due to considerable differences in the sampling and statistical methods applied between both studies, as well as improvements in the registration practices and treatment availability.
+The previous estimates of problem amphetamine and opioid use were reported for 2005, but should only be used for comparison with great caution due to considerable differences in the sampling and statistical methods applied between both studies, and improvements in the registration practices and treatment availability.

 The prevalence of frequent cannabis use was estimated based on 2010 general population survey data, which indicated that about 0.2 % of 15- to 64-year-olds used cannabis daily or almost daily.

-In 2013 some 64 % of all clients entered treatment due to opioid use (mainly injecting buprenorphine), followed by cannabis at 15 % and stimulants at 12 %.
-Among the new treatment clients, the majority (42 % or 222 clients) also reported that opioids were their main problem drug, followed by cannabis at 34 %, and stimulants at 13 %.
-Injection rates remained high among all treatment clients (82 % for opioids and 74 % for stimulants) and new treatment clients (73 % for opioids and 48 % for stimulants).
+In 2014 some 58 % of all treatment clients entered treatment due to opioid use (mainly injecting buprenorphine), followed by cannabis at 21 % and stimulants at 14 %.
+Among new treatment clients, the majority (42 % or 222 clients) also reported that opioids were their main problem drug, followed by cannabis at 35 %, and stimulants at 17 %.
+Injection rates remained high among all treatment clients (78 % for opioids and 82 % for stimulants) and new treatment clients (68 % for opioids and 80 % for amphetamines).
 It should be noted that the overall proportion of clients with primary opioid use has increased over the years, which might be due to a combination of factors, including the increased number of problem drug users and the specialisation of drug services in interventions targeting those clients.

-The National Institute for Health and Welfare in Finland operates the National Infectious Diseases Register.
-In 2012 it recorded 159 new cases of human immunodeficiency virus (HIV) infection (176 in 2011; 187 in 2010).
-In 2012 seven and in 2013 three cases of HIV were attributed to injecting drug use (six of them were foreigners).
+The National Institute for Health and Welfare operates the National Infectious Diseases Register.
+In 2014 it recorded 181 new cases of human immunodeficiency virus (HIV) infection; however, more than half were among foreigners.
+In 2014 seven cases of HIV were attributed to injecting drug use (six of them were foreigners).
 In 1997 only two cases of diagnosed HIV infection were attributed to injecting drug use, increasing to 85 in 1999.
 The number of cases has decreased significantly since then.
 The national prevalence rate of HIV infection among people who inject drugs (PWID) for 2007 was estimated at 1.2 %, based on a sample of 722 people.
-In 2009 a sample of 684 current injecting drug users in nine needle and syringe programmes indicated HIV prevalence at 0.7 %.
+In 2014 a sample of 588 current injecting drug users in needle and syringe programmes indicated HIV prevalence at 1.2 %.

-In 2013 some 1 172 new cases of hepatitis C virus (HCV) infection were diagnosed (1 160 in 2011; 1 132 in 2010); approximately half of the cases had been contracted through injecting drug use.
-HCV prevalence among 682 clients of nine needle and syringe programme sites was 74.02 % in 2014, and is considerably higher among those older than 34.
-In 2014 some 17 cases of acute hepatitis B virus (HBV) infections and 248 chronic HBV cases were diagnosed; the means of transmission were identified in a small proportion of cases, and only one was attributed to the injecting drug use.
-In 2013, of 248 chronic HBV cases, three had contracted acute infection through injecting drug use.
+In 2014 some 1 224 new cases of hepatitis C virus (HCV) infection were diagnosed (1 172 in 2013), more than half of which were linked to injecting drug use.
+HCV prevalence among 589 clients of needle and syringe programme sites was 74.02 % in 2014, and is considerably higher among those older than 34.
+In 2014 some 17 cases of acute hepatitis B virus (HBV) infections and 248 chronic HBV cases were diagnosed; the means of transmission were identified in a small proportion of cases, and none was attributed solely to injecting drug use.

 A third indicative source is the Hjelt Institute, which provides data on the number of cases with positive chemical findings in forensic autopsies.
 The drug is not necessarily the direct cause of death for these cases.

-According to the standard definition for the general mortality registries there were 201 drug-induced deaths in 2013, which is down from the 213 cases reported in 2012.
-Over the past 11 years the number of drug-induced deaths has generally increased and there was a fairly sharp increase in 2011 and 2012, mainly due to an increase in opioid- , amphetamine-, and cannabinoid-induced deaths.
-In 2013 a total of 164 deaths involved opioids — mainly opioid-containing medications such as buprenorphine, usually in combination with other psychoactive substances, e.g. alcohol or benzodiazepines.
-According to the General Mortality Register, 40 % of drug-induced deaths in 2000 involved people under the age of 25.
-This trend has since levelled off, and in 2013 the proportion of drug-induced deaths involving people under the age of 25 decreased to about 14 %.
-In 2013 the mean age of the victims was 38.9 years and the majority of the deceased were male (148).
-Some cases were related to new psychoactive drugs were detected in the post-mortem toxicological analyses, of which alpha-PVP and MDPV were the most commonly found among the stimulant type of drugs.
+According to the standard definition for the general mortality registries there were 176 drug-induced deaths in 2014, which is a reduction in the 203 and 213 cases reported in 2013 and 2012.
+Over the past 11 years the number of drug-induced deaths has generally increased and there was a fairly sharp increase in 2011 and 2012, mainly due to an increase in opioid- , amphetamine- and cannabinoid-induced deaths.
+In 2014 a total of 146 deaths involved opioids — mainly opioid-containing medications such as buprenorphine, usually in combination with other psychoactive substances, e.g. alcohol or benzodiazepines.
+In 2014 the mean age of the victims was 37.3 years and the majority of the deceased were male (141).
+In 37 cases new psychoactive drugs were detected in the post-mortem toxicological analyses, of which alpha-PVP and MDPV were the most commonly found.

-The drug-induced mortality rate among adults (15–64) is 54.3 deaths per million, more than three times the European average of 17.2 deaths per million in 2012.
+The drug-induced mortality rate among adults (aged 15–64) was 47.4 deaths per million in 2014, more than three times the most recent European average of 19.2 deaths per million.

-The provision of drug treatment falls under the responsibility of the regions and municipalities and is regulated by the Act on Welfare for Substance Abusers, the Social Welfare Act, the Mental Health Act and a Decree governing detoxification and substitution treatment for opioid addicts.
+The provision of drug treatment is the responsibility of the regions and municipalities, and is regulated by the Act on Welfare for Substance Abusers, the Social Welfare Act, the Mental Health Act and a Decree governing detoxification and substitution treatment for opioid addicts.

 Specialised services are mainly provided by social welfare, while a trend to move drug treatment to primary health is increasingly noticeable.
 In particular this can be observed in the provision of opioid substitution treatment (OST), which has increasingly been transferred to health centres or pharmacies.
 Drug treatment is mainly funded by the public budget of the communities and delivered by NGOs or foundations, or public treatment agencies; it is either free of charge or a subject to a small customer fee.
 Inpatient treatment usually requires a payment guarantee from the social welfare office of the client’s home municipality.
-Fractured systems, limited funding, long waiting times, the attitude of primary health providers and the distance to a specialised service are mentioned as obstacles to accessing treatment services.
+Fractured systems, limited funding, long waiting times and the attitude of primary health providers are mentioned as obstacles to accessing treatment services.
 Decentralisation of the treatment services makes the monitoring of service provision rather challenging.

 Problem alcohol use is a much greater problem in Finland than is illicit drug use.
 Thus, there are more generic addiction treatment facilities than specific facilities, and this is the case for both outpatient and inpatient facilities.
 Drug treatment can be divided into five main categories: outpatient clinics; short-term inpatient care; long-term rehabilitation units; support services; and peer support activities.
 Outpatient services provide treatment for all kinds of addictions, and also include specialised youth outpatient services and outpatient services for problem drug users.
 They provide an assessment of mental and somatic status, counselling, individual, family or group therapy, referrals, detoxifications or OST.
 Short-term inpatient care refers to inpatient detoxification treatment, which is usually arranged in rehabilitation units, detoxification units or specialised healthcare services.
 The duration of the detoxification period varies from 24 hours to four weeks.
 Long-term rehabilitation includes residential psychosocial treatment for problem drug users, residential services for youth and psychiatric services for problem drug users.
 Residential long-term rehabilitation has been increasingly substituted by housing services with out-patient drug treatment.
 The move has been largely motivated by cutting the costs of long-term rehabilitation In addition, income-related activities, living and employment assistance are provided to facilitate treatment and recovery.
 Specialised medical care for addiction is also provided in emergency clinics and mental health services.
 It should be noted that available treatment is often focused on the needs of opioid users, while long-term treatment options for amphetamine users remain limited.
-The care guideline on the treatment of drug abuse was updated in 2012 and now incorporates guidelines for the treatment of users of new psychoactive substances and cannabis, emergency care cases, pregnant women, and ADHD and intoxicants users.
+The care guideline on the treatment of drug abuse was updated in 2012 and now incorporates guidelines for the treatment of users of new psychoactive substances and cannabis, emergency care cases, pregnant women, users with attention deficit hyperactivity disorder, and intoxicants users.